Angular Signal Forms – Everything You Need to Know

 });

-Asynchronous validators do not deliver the validation result instantly, but rather determine it asynchronously.
+Asynchronous validators do not deliver validation results instantly; they determine them asynchronously.
 Typically, this is done via an HTTP call.
 The validateAsync function provided by Signal Forms enables this approach.
 It defines four mappings:

 • params maps the form state to parameters